 If you have an online store, this question has already tickled you a couple of times: what to do when a product is removed from your catalog?
 Or if this product is temporarily unavailable?
 Re-directions?
 404?
 410?
-In SEO, this question is all the more crucial since a large number of 404 can be severely penalized by Google.
+In SEO, this question is all the more crucial since many 404 can be severely penalized by Google.
 And when you add that to the user experience, it becomes difficult to make a choice.
-Amazon statistics shows several disgruntled customers only because they landed on out-of-stock pages or 404 errors.
+Amazon statistics show several disgruntled customers only because they landed on out-of-stock pages or 404 errors.
 Learn how to manage your Amazon inventory.

 SEO and Deleted Products

 When a product is removed from an online store, it obviously no longer appears in the category pages of your site.
 Normal, otherwise, it would be like shopping in a supermarket where the shelves are half empty.
 Frustrating, depressing, feeling intense irritation.

 However, if a product no longer exists in your catalog, it does not mean that it no longer exists in the index of Google!
 Well yes my friend, this URL may be accessible from another site or even from the index of a search engine (and especially if it was positioned on a query).
 This URL is always accessible for Internet users as well as robots which, if nothing has been set up, will land on page 404 (a page not found).
 By leaving your products landing on 404, you risk in the long run having as many (and even more) URLs “invalid”.

 As we said in the introduction to this article, many 404 pages will send an unrewarding signal to Google who risks penalizing you, which will impact your positioning as well as your e-commerce website SEO strategy.

 If you also have backlinks to these deleted products that respond in 404, the second effect is that you will inevitably lose the traffic you passed on to this dead link.

 Before panicking, ask yourself, take the time to read this article, and you will see much clearer thereafter.